Yannael/BigDataAnalytics_INFOH515/README.md

 In order to ease the setting-up of the environment, we also prepared a [Docker](https://www.docker.com/) container that provides a ready-to-use environment.
 See `docker` folder for installing Docker, downloading the course container, and get started with it.

+Note that the [Dockerfile](https://github.com/Yannael/BigDataAnalytics_INFOH515/blob/master/Docker/Dockerfile) script essentially follows the steps for the 'local' installation.

 ## Computer rooms

 ### Anaconda